Fire-Baptized Holiness Church: Theological distinctives

-The church's beliefs were largely consistent with the Holiness movement; however, there were distinct doctrinal positions.
+The church's beliefs were largely consistent with the Wesleyan-Holiness movement in Methodism; however, there were distinct doctrinal positions that made it unique.
 Irwin taught of a third blessing that came after salvation and entire sanctification called the "baptism of fire."
-While speaking in tongues was not unheard of among the Fire-Baptized Holiness, it was not understood as the initial evidence of Spirit baptism.
+While speaking in tongues was not unheard of among the Fire-Baptized Holiness, it was not understood as the initial evidence of Spirit baptism as Holiness Pentecostals teach.
 This idea was formulated by Charles Parham and only began to influence the Fire-Baptized Church as news of the Azusa Street Revival spread after 1906.
 By 1900, Irwin also taught there were additional "baptisms of fire" he called baptisms of "dynamite", "lyddite", and "oxidite".
 This "chemical jargon" never took root within the church and was abandoned by Irwin's successors.

 Other doctrines held by Irwin were also rejected after his departure.
-He, like other holiness Christians, was against women wearing "needless ornamentation".
-However, he also applied this prohibition to men, claiming that the wearing of neckties was sinful.
+He, like other holiness Christians, opposed women wearing "needless ornamentation".
+However, he also applied this prohibition to men, claiming that the wearing of neckties fell under the category of adornment and was sinful.
 He also said it was a sin to eat anything forbidden by the dietary laws of the Old Testament.
 As a result, the church was sometimes called "the no ties, no hog-meat people."

 The belief in a third work of grace was rejected in 1948 by the faction of the Fire Baptized Holiness Church that now calls itself the Bible Holiness Church.
 The Bible Holiness Church is non-sacramental (reflective of its partial Quaker heritage) and its holiness standards include the prohibition of "alcohol, tobacco, drugs, secret societies, television, immodest clothing, and jewelry."
 The Bible Holiness Church teaches conscientious objection.

 Structure

 At the First General Council in Anderson, South Carolina, the church was organized with authority centralized in the General Overseer who held office for life.
 The General Overseer appointed Ruling Elders to oversee the churches in each state, and he could also make pastoral appointments.

-For several decades there has continued to be a Pentecostal Fire Baptized Holiness Church.
+For several decades, there has continued to be a Pentecostal Fire Baptized Holiness Church, which teaches the three works of grace of Holiness Pentecostalism (1.
+New Birth, 2.
+Entire Sanctification, 3.
+Baptism of the Holy Ghost evidenced by speaking in tongues).
 There are churches in Alabama, Georgia, South Carolina, North Carolina and Virginia.

-The Pentecostal Fire Baptized Holiness Church operates with a General Conference made up of five State Conferences (Alabama, Georgia, South Carolina, North Carolina and Virginia).
-There is a General Moderator that serves two-year terms, while State Moderator serves one-year terms with both having term limits.
+The Pentecostal Fire-Baptized Holiness Church operates with a General Conference comprising five State Conferences (Alabama, Georgia, South Carolina, North Carolina, and Virginia).
+There is a General Moderator who serves two-year terms, while a State Moderator serves one-year terms, with both having term limits.
 There also are Assistants at both the General and State Conference Levels.